Photo: Boris’ altar for Viernes de Dolores (2005)

 Mazatlán is home to the third-largest Carnival celebration in the world after those in Rio de Janeiro and New Orleans.
 Attracting more than 400,000 people, the event features singing and dancing.
 Veracruz City hosts the second-largest carnival in Mexico, followed by Merida and Cozumel.

-In Oaxaca’s Teotitlán del Valle, Carnival is celebrated after Easter.
+In Oaxaca’s Teotitlán del Valle, Carnival is celebrated after Easter Sunday.